The Essential Estate Planning Documents

 Advance Medical Directive

-Also commonly called a designation of health care surrogate or medical power of attorney, an advance medical directive allows an individual to name a health care agent to make medical decisions on his or her behalf in the event that individual becomes incapacitated or is otherwise unable to make those decisions.
+Commonly referred to as a designation of health care surrogate or medical power of attorney, an advance medical directive allows an individual to name a health care agent to make medical decisions on his or her behalf in the event that individual becomes incapacitated or is otherwise unable to make those decisions.
 This document may also name a conservator or guardian to manage an individual’s affairs should a court determine that he or she is mentally incapacitated.

 A living will provides a set of instructions for a family and physician to follow should an individual become incapable of making decisions.
 The living will specifies whether or not someone wishes to receive life-sustaining procedures and treatment in the event the individual is not in a condition to make that determination.